-Robert earned his B.A., M.A., and Ph.D. from New York University and his law degree from Harvard Law School.
+Robert earned his B.A., M.A. as well as his law degree from Harvard.

-Robert served as Under Secretary – U.S. Department of Commerce.
+Bob served as Under Secretary – U.S. Department of Commerce.
 In the practice of law Robert served as Chair and Senior Partner Miller & Chevalier, LLP, Partner of Arnold and Porter, LLP and Partner at Sherman & Sterling, LLP.
-Within academia, Dr. Herzstein served as Professor – University of South Carolina; Faculty at Massachusetts Institute of Technology (MIT), Carnegie Mellon University and taught NAFTA and Lawmaking in the Global Economy at Harvard Law School.
-Robert was very conscious to assist and lead non governmental organizations and organizations focused on advancing social and economic advancements.
+Bob was very conscious to assist and lead non governmental organizations and organizations focused on advancing social and economic advancements.
 Robert served as Chairman of Partners for Democratic Change; Chairman of Gulf of Mexico States Partnership, Inc.; Chairman of the International Law Institute; Founding Director of the Appleseed Network; Board Member of the Council of the Americas, Inc. and served with the International Human Rights Law Group and was a founder and Board Member of the Senior Lawyer Project.

 Robert Herzstein was noted as one of the best international lawyers and best lawyers in America for over 20 years.